Offirmo/offirmo-monorepo/stack--current/9-rpg/README.md

 ## Intro

-My RPG framework, comprised of:
-* composable building blocks
+My RPG framework, composable building blocks
-* final RPG implementations (using the blocks)

 Code is isomorphic, targeting node & browser.
 This is achieved by being text based with progressive augmentations:
 1. pure text